-Frustrated & Stressed Couples Coping with Anger & Resentments.
+Frustrated and Stressed Couples Coping with Anger and Resentment

 Stress, Pressure & Roles

 Stress can change the roles we take up within the relationship and put us into playing the victim, villain or rescuer and sometimes a good measure of all.
 These roles can be damaging to a relationship and difficult to get out of, when we take a broad overview of these roles you get a further understanding of why they are damaging and toxic to a relationship.
-Victims can’t give attention to the relationship as feel to helpless to solve problems and find it difficult to take responsibility for any negative consequences.
+Victims can’t give attention to the relationship as they feel too helpless to solve problems and find it difficult to take responsibility for any negative consequences.
 Villains can’t focus on the relationship as they are trying to exert power whilst being too busy blaming.
 Rescuers can’t focus on the relationship as they are too busy strategizing with short term repairs whilst underneath fostering resentment.
-If you can identify the roles you find yourself in the relationship you can take action to change these roles to a more constructive role which will enable you to work through the challenges within your relationship.
-If you identify with the victim acknowledge your strengths and allow yourself to try and not to beat yourself up if it goes wrong .
-If you have a sense of being in the role as the villain change accusatory, sweeping statements to expressing your own feelings without highlighting the others faults.
-Rescuing behaviour can be lessened by not taking responsibility to solve all problems and learning to say no, try and rein in the sense of needing to fix.
+If you can identify the roles you find yourself in within your relationship, you can take action to change these roles to a more constructive one which will enable you to work through your challenges.
+If you identify with the victim, acknowledge your strengths and allow yourself to try not to beat yourself up if it goes wrong.
+If you have a sense of being in the role as the villain, change accusatory, sweeping statements to express your own feelings without highlighting the others’ faults.
+Rescuing behaviour can be lessened by not taking responsibility to solve all problems and learning to say no. Try and rein in the sense of needing to fix.

 Nicola Perry 07/08/2018

 Huffington Post - Physical side of stress